 When you first discover how to take photos of flowers it can give you many days of wonderful enjoyment.
-Flower photography is a favourite type of photography that many people love.
+Flower photography is a favorite type of photography that many people love.
 It’s not difficult to take photos of flowers if you get all the key elements right.
-If you don’t have any close to you, or you do not have a garden of your own, then try a nursery or a favourite park.
-You are bound to find many varieties of flowers there.
+If you don’t have any close to you, or you do not have a garden of your own, then try a nursery or a park.
+You’re bound to find many varieties of flowers there.

-Another great tip to photographing flowers is to use a polarising filter.
-This filter darkens everything in your scene once you place it onto the lens.
+Another great tip for photographing flowers is to use a polarizing filter.
+The filter darkens everything in your scene once you place it onto the lens.
 Bright light can cause a loss of detail on your flower because it’s so small and fine.
-The camera finds it hard to photograph detail in flowers if there is too much light flooding the petals.
+The camera finds it hard to photograph detail in flowers if there’s too much light flooding the petals.
 Use this filter to darken the light and bring out the detail.

 The next thing to be mindful of is your sharp focus.
 Have you ever heard of depth of field?
-Depth of field just means “the range of what is in focus”.
-When we photograph flowers we only need a small section of the photograph that’s in focus.
-This is called a short depth of field.
+Depth of field just means “the range of what is in focus.”
+When we photograph flowers we only need a small section of the photograph to be in focus.
+This is called a shallow depth of field.
 It means the camera is not “looking” very far.
 It also means that when you keep your flower in focus you can blur your background.
 This is a really nice effect.
 In close up shots of flowers, we don’t need a clear background.

 Want your flower photos to be sharp?
-This is where f stop and aperture comes in to play.
+This is where f stop and aperture come in to play.
 When you have a narrow aperture (high number f stop) it means you have a greater chance of creating sharper images.
 What is f stop?
-F stop is a small opening in your lens that lets light in, or reduces it.
+F stop refers to your aperture, which is a small opening in your lens that lets light in or reduces it.
 When you have a smaller opening, the camera is able to sharpen its view, so to speak.
-Once you get the hang of this try wide apertures (low number f stops) as well to try to reduce your depth of field and blur out the background.
+Once you get the hang of this try wide apertures (low number f stops) to try to reduce your depth of field and blur out the background.
 For now, just watch your lighting.
 That’s the main thing.

-When you place your flowers well, it means you are getting better with your photographic composition.
+When you place your flowers well, it means you’re getting better with your photographic composition.
 Your composition is best kept uncomplicated.
 (That’s why a blurry background works.)
-To avoid distractions in the background I suggest tightly cropping your flower photograph.
+To avoid distractions in the background I suggest tightly cropping your flower photographs.

 Flower photography works when you have a really good angle.
 This is also known as “photographic composition”, or just “composition”.
 This relates to where you deliberately position the interesting things in your photo.
 You may also like to call it placement of your flower petals.

-When you zoom right in to get up close to your flower so much you create a tightly cropped picture.
+When you zoom right in to get up close to your flower you create a tightly cropped picture.
 The more you zoom, the more you start working with a smaller area.
 A smaller area has less light.
 Less light means a slower shutter or a wider aperture will probably be required.
-Either way, the close you get, the more light you need.
+Either way, the closer you get, the more light you need.

-Flower photography is the best type of photography in my opinion.
+Flower photography is the best type of photography, in my opinion.
 You can make your shots turn out really well if you apply the things I’ve shown you here today.
-Once you apply good lighting, composition and technical methods you will quickly find you just know how to take photos of flowers easily and quickly.
+Once you apply good lighting, composition, and technical methods you’ll quickly find you just know how to take photos of flowers easily and quickly.

 About the Author:

-Amy Renfrey writes for DigitalPhotographySuccess.com.
+Amy Renfrey writes for DigitalPhotographySuccess.
 She is a professional photographer and photography teacher.
-She shows you how to take the most breathtaking, brilliant and incredibly stunning photos every single time you press the shutter button, even if you know nothing about photography and have never used a digital camera before.
+She shows you how to take the most breathtaking, brilliant, and incredibly stunning photos every single time you press the shutter button, even if you know nothing about photography.

 For further training, here is a helpful video on the subject along with more macro instruction: